Selected for an audit? Do you know your rights? Worried about making things worse? Feeling overwhelmed, confused and anxious?

-More than ever, Canadian tax authorities are aggressively pursuing tax audits and adding more resources to recover tax from both businesses and individuals.
+Our approach for our clients is to try to settle any dispute with the CRA so that the issue does not have to proceed to litigation, as litigation can be both time-consuming and costly.
+More than ever, Canadian tax authorities are aggressively pursuing tax audits and adding more resources to recover taxes from both businesses and individuals.

-The good news is that the CRA is only one player in Canada’s tax system, and not the final decision maker.
+The good news is that the CRA is only one player in Canada’s tax system and not the final decision-maker.
 If you disagree with a decision of the CRA Appeals Division, you can appeal their decision for a completely independent review by the Tax Court of Canada.
-Similarly, if you sought relief, including from penalties and interest, and believe that the CRA’s decision was unreasonable, you can seek review of that decision in Federal Court.
+Similarly, if you sought relief, including from penalties and interest, and believe that the CRA’s decision was unreasonable, you can seek a review of that decision in Federal Court.

-The reality is that tax litigation is complex and unique, and it is essential that you work with lawyers whose focus is solely in tax.
-At Farber Tax Law, you will have an experienced team who will deal directly with the CRA’s lawyers and effectively handle all stages of the dispute process.
-Every lawyer on our team has made Tax Law their focus and has extensive experience representing our clients before the CRA and in all levels of court, including the Tax Court of Canada, and the Federal Court of Appeal.
-These cases include all aspects of Canadian tax law, including domestic and international income tax, GST, HST and provincial sales taxes, and more.
+The reality is that tax litigation is complex and unique, and it is essential that you work with lawyers whose sole focus is on tax.

+We have an affiliation with Beitel Tax Law with whom we have worked closely for the last three years.
+Every lawyer on their team has made Tax Law their focus and has extensive experience representing clients before the CRA and in all levels of court, including the Tax Court of Canada, and the Federal Court of Appeal.

 There is a time limit for filing a Notice of Appeal and it is possible to have this deadline extended.